sdc-china/IDA-doc/_posts/2018-12-03-troubleshooting-frequently-asked-questions.md

       3. Open the AppSrv profile SOAP properties file, <WAS_PROFILE_HOME>/AppSrv01/properties/soap.client.props.
       4. Edit the SOAP timeout value to 0 (no limit), by default, the value is 180: com.ibm.SOAP.requestTimeout=0
       5. Restart the whole environment.

+1. How to test non-exposed human service?

+   Non-exposed human service can only be tested in Workflow Center environment.
+Before testing, assign process app Read permission to the test account in Workflow Center.
+Non-exposed human service can not be tested in a Workflow Server environment.